kuhru/NeatPyScripts_kuhru/README.md

 Runtime of over 10000 files without any duplicates is sub 1 second, so I do believe its sufficiently fast and efficient.

 !!
-Make sure, you edit the variable 'lox' and the parameter of 'Counter' is correct for your usecase. !!
+Make sure, you edit the variable 'lox' and the parameter of 'Counter' is correct for your usecase !!
+!!
+Use it with sendBackToSource.py !!

+# About sendBackToSource:
+Primarily used in conjunction with findNameDuplicates.py.
+After running that script, files will be transfered to your desired directory, and after that to send them back to where they came from, this script is quick and handy.

+That's all this script does, just reverts the actions of findNameDuplicates.py.